JakeClovis/sample-objectdetection/README.md

     For the AI acceleration cloud server,  _**host\_ip**_  indicates the IP address of the server where MindSpore Studio is located.

-2. Go to the path of the executable file of network connectivity.
+2. Go to the path of the executable file of Object Detection Application.

     **cd \~/HIAI\_PROJECTS/ascend\_workspace/objectdetection/out**